 The body absorbs vitamin B12 from animal sources much better than plant sources.
 Non-animal sources of vitamin B12 have different amounts of B12.
 They are not thought to be good sources of the vitamin.

-Vitamin B12 deficiency occurs when the body does not get or is not able to absorb the amount of vitamin that the body needs.
+Vitamin B12 deficiency occurs when the body does not get or is not able to absorb the amount of the vitamin that the body needs.